Altona, Hamburg: Imperial period

+History from 1918 to 1945

-During the Weimar era following World War I, the town of Altona was disturbed by major labor strikes and street disorders.
-Inflation in Germany was a major problem.
-In 1923, Max Brauer, the mayor of Altona, directed that town personnel should be paid in part with gas meter tokens, as the tokens did not lose value from inflation.
+During the Weimar era following World War I, the town of Altona experienced significant labor strikes and street unrest amid widespread economic instability.
+Inflation in Germany was a major issue, and in 1923, Altona's mayor, Max Brauer, addressed the problem by partially paying town personnel with gas meter tokens, which retained their value despite the inflation.

 The most notable event at that time was the Altona Bloody Sunday (German: Altonaer Blutsonntag) on 17 July 1932, when 18 people were killed, all but two by police, during a violent clash between Nazi marchers and members or supporters of the Communist Party.
 After police raids and a special court, on 1 August 1933, Bruno Tesch and others were found guilty and put to death by beheading with a hand-held axe.
+In 1938, the Greater Hamburg Act removed Altona from the Free State of Prussia in 1937 and merged it (and several surrounding towns) with the Free and Hanseatic City of Hamburg.

+Modern history

 In the 1990s, the Federal Republic of Germany reversed the convictions of Tesch and the other men who were put to death, clearing their names.

-In 1938, the Greater Hamburg Act removed Altona from the Free State of Prussia in 1937 and merged it (and several surrounding towns) with the Free and Hanseatic City of Hamburg.

 On 1 February 2007, the Ortsämter (district offices) in Hamburg were done away with.
 In Altona, the districts of Blankenese, Lurup and Osdorf had existed and had local offices.
 On 1 March 2008, the Schanzenviertel neighborhood, which had spanned parts of the boroughs of Altona, Eimsbüttel and Hamburg-Mitte, became the Sternschanze quarter, the entirety of which is now in the Altona borough.

+Altona is noted for being the site of the popular Altona Fischmarkt.

+Borough profile

+Commentators and politicians, including former member of the Hamburg Parliament Stefanie von Berg, have noted that neighborhoods in Altona is diverse in terms of social conditions.
+Von Berg noted that poverty present in the Lurup and Osdorf quarters contrast with the affluent Blankenese and Nienstedten quarters within the borough.